-"No news is good news" as the expression goes, but we all know that parents are anxious to find out how their children are doing at camp.
+We know that parents are anxious to find out how their children are doing at Camp.
 We provide weekly updates from Camp through the CampMinder section of our website from our Camp Director and Unit Leaders.
-Pictures from camp will be posted in the CampMinder photo gallery.
-If you have any concerns about your child, you should contact Camp before, during, or after your child's stay at camp.
-Parents are often an excellent resource for identifying and solving problems that children are having at camp.
-If your child is experiencing or causing any unusual difficulties at camp, you will hear from the Camp Director, unit leader, or Social Worker by telephone.
-It is essential that we know your whereabouts at all times that your child is in camp.
+Pictures from Camp will be posted in the CampMinder photo gallery.
+If you have any concerns about your child, you should contact Camp before, during, or after your child's stay at Camp.
+Parents are often an excellent resource for identifying and solving problems that children are having at Camp.
+If your child is experiencing or causing any unusual difficulties at Camp, you will hear from the Camp Director, unit leader, or Social Worker by telephone.
+It is essential that we know your whereabouts when your child is in Camp.